 Hidden amongst ‘Black Man’s honor roll is one of the most incredible pop culture shoutouts in American medical history.

-Dr. Daniel Hale Williams was the surgeon that got the shout out, having successfully repaired the pericardium of a man stabbed in a 1893 Chicago bar fight.
+Dr. Daniel Hale Williams was the surgeon that got the shoutout, having successfully repaired the pericardium of a man stabbed in an 1893 Chicago bar fight.

 Though resulting research has confirmed a similar surgery took place in St Louis two years before, Williams certainly deserved Wonder’s attention.

 A physician and surgeon at a time when color usually divided his profession and patients, he continually battled against racial injustice, claiming significant victories.